tomekr/jamroulette/README.md

 To deploy the master branch run `git push staging master`

-To deploy from a branch besides master `git push staging master`
+To deploy from a branch besides master `git push staging delayed-job:master -f`